secretstartups/handbook/total-rewards/benefits/general-and-entity-benefits/inc-benefits-us/index.html.md

 ### WEX (Discovery Benefits) Health Savings Accounts and Flexible Spending Accounts

 If you are enrolled in a Health Savings Account (HSA), Flexible Spending Account (FSA), Dependent Care Flexible Spending Account (DCFSA) or commuter benefits, the funds are held through WEX (Discovery Benefits).
 After your benefit enrollment effective start date, [create an account with WEX (Discovery)](https://benefitslogin.discoverybenefits.com/Login.aspx?ReturnUrl=%2f) to manage your funds.
 You will only receive one debit card upon enrollment.
 To obtain a second card (for a dependent, etc.) you will need to login to your account on WEX (Discovery) or call and they will send one to your home of record.

+#### Health Savings Account (HSA)

+GitLab contributes $100 per month for those enrolled in the **team member only** tier of coverage.
+There is no contribution for other tiers of coverage.

 If you would like to transfer your HSA from a previous account, please contact WEX (Discovery) and request a HSA Transfer funds form.
 On the form you will put your old HSA provider’s account number and any other required personal information.
 You will then submit the form to WEX (Discovery), and they will get in contact with your old HSA provider and process the transfer of funds.
 You can reach WEX (Discovery) at 866.451.3399 or `customerservice@discoverybenefits.com`.

-If you would like to adjust your HSA contributions please log into [PlanSource](https://benefits.plansource.com/).
-HSAs roll over completely year-to-year, and FSAs have a $550 rollover each calendar year.
+If you would like to adjust your HSA contributions please log into [PlanSource](https://benefits.plansource.com/.

+HSAs roll over completely year-to-year and are 'owned' by the team member.
 If you leave GitLab and would like to keep your HSA account, GitLab will no longer be responsible for the administration fee.
 The account holder will become responsible for the $2.50 per month admin fee.

+Domestic Partner Reimbursements: If the team member is not legally married to their domestic partner, the domestic partner's expenses are not eligible for disbursement from the HSA.
+However, if the domestic partner is covered under the family HDHP through the team member, the domestic partner can open their own HSA and contribute up to the full family contribution maximum.
+The team member may also contribute up to the full family contribution maximum to their own HSA.

+#### Flexible Spending Account (FSA) Plans

+FSAs help you pay for eligible out-of-pocket health care and dependent day care expenses on a pretax basis.
+You determine your projected expenses for the Plan Year and then elect to set aside a portion of each paycheck into your FSA.

+FSAs have a $550 rollover each calendar year.
+This is subject to change as dictated by the IRS.

 FSAs are employer-owned accounts.
 If you leave GitLab, your FSA account will be terminated on your date of termination unless you continue this through COBRA.
 You are able to use your full FSA amounts up to and on your last day, but not afterwards unless you enroll into COBRA.
 WEX (Discovery) asks that all claims be submitted up to 90 days after termination date.
 You can enroll into COBRA FSA if you have spent less out of your account than you have contributed to it.
 If you decide to enroll, you will be required to continue making your monthly contributions on a post-tax status.
 For additional information, please reach out to WEX (Discovery) at 866.451.3399 or `customerservice@discoverybenefits.com`.

 FSAs (and Dependent Care FSAs) are subject to annual testing by the Internal Revenue Code guidelines to ensure the pre-tax benefits do not disproportionately benefit highly compensated employees.
 At the end of each plan year, GitLab will work with WTW to conduct the nondiscrimination testing.
 If a test returns that highly compensated employees benefit, you may not be able to pre-tax the full amount of your election.
 This can vary each year and is based upon the dollar amount of non-highly compensated employees’ elections.

-#### Flexible Spending Account (FSA) Plans

-FSAs help you pay for eligible out-of-pocket health care and dependent day care expenses on a pretax basis.
-You determine your projected expenses for the Plan Year and then elect to set aside a portion of each paycheck into your FSA.

 ##### FSA Period to Submit Claims